Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Using dehydrator

-Once dried, store them in a sterilized jar in the cold and dry place, they last up to one year.
+Once dried, store them in a sterilized jar in a cold, dry place; they last up to one year.

 Elderflower benefits